Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/07-Testing.md

 ## 💻 [35m] In Class Activity II

+### Dive into the Code

 Break into [random groups] of 2-3.

-**Challenge**: Use this [Intro to Testing in Django] tutorial to dive into testing!
+* **Challenge**: Use this [Intro to Testing in Django] tutorial to dive into testing!

-**Stretch Challenge**: If you finish early, try writing tests for your Pizza models using this guide to [Testing APIs with Django REST Framework].
+* **Stretch Challenge**: If you finish early, try writing tests for your Pizza models using this guide to [Testing APIs with Django REST Framework].
 Use a fresh clone of the [makepizza] project to get started.

 ## 📚 Resources & Credits